 While all of this sounds nice and dandy, the prospect you're reaching out has no clue if you'll actually be able to apply your skills and benefits to help their business.

 Devesh successfully used this approach again when he started his website optimization business.
-He cold emailed Brian Dean with a video walkthrough of 3 good ideas to grow his email list: Brian Dean was really impressed and hired him.
+He cold emailed Brian Dean with a video walkthrough of 3 great ideas to grow his email list: Brian Dean was really impressed and hired him.

 This is the same approach that Bryan Harris used to land a project with HubSpot: In Ginny (HubSspot’s marketing manager at the time)’s write up of her reaction to Bryan’s cold email, one of its standout aspects was how he created a 1-minute video example to show Ginny exactly what he could do for HubSpot.